-- Leave cannot be requested for the first day of a clinical rotation - Only full days may be requested. - Requests from clinical sites will be deducted on an hourly basis (i.e., 8, 10, or 12 hours). - No more than 36 hours of leave may be taken during any clinical rotation. - No more than one 3-day weekend can be requested during any clinical rotation. - Leave will not be granted during on-campus requirements. - Requests during specialty rotations such as obstetrics or rotations where regional experience is at the discretion of the Assistant Program Administrator/Clinical Director and will only be granted for special circumstances. - Leave should not be saved until the end of clinical of the year of graduation. - Patterns of absence (i.e., excused or otherwise) or excessive use of leave at a particular clinical site will warrant investigation by the AFN faculty and possible probation.
+- Leave cannot be requested for the first day of a clinical rotation - Only full days may be requested. - Requests from clinical sites will be deducted on an hourly basis (i.e., 8, 10, or 12 hours). - No more than 40 hours of leave may be taken during any clinical rotation. - No more than one 3-day weekend can be requested during any clinical rotation. - Leave will not be granted during on-campus requirements. - Requests during specialty rotations such as obstetrics, cardiac, or rotations with regional experience is at the discretion of the Assistant Program Administrator/Clinical Director and will only be granted for special circumstances. - Leave should not be saved until the end of clinical of the year of graduation. - Patterns of absence (i.e., excused or otherwise) or excessive use of leave at a particular clinical site will warrant investigation by the AFN faculty and the disciplinary policy will be followed.